gavinyork/zephyr3d/doc/markdown/scene.octreenode.getminpointloosed.md

 ## OctreeNode.getMinPointLoosed() method

-Gets the loosed min point of the node
+Get the loosed minimum corner point of this node in world space.

 **Signature:**